AnantharamanLab/METABOLIC/README.md

 The last argument takes the value "TRUE" or "FALSE".
 If it is "TRUE" it means that links to mapped reads where used in the beginning, and you have a "Total.R_input.txt" file that can be parsed to make the biogeochemical cycles summary figures.
 This is important because the summary figure has coverage information (the 3rd column of that file).

+## Instructions on running test files

+The test files are given in the folder "5_genomes_test.tgz", which includes the input five genome files and the running results.
+The running command is given as "perl METABOLIC_v1.0.pl -in-gn Genome_files -t 60", which means that you run METABOLIC for genomes contained in the folder "Genome_files" with 60 threads.
+The others are kept as default settings.

+One could use this to test whether you have successfully installed all the prerequisites in a proper way.

 ## Software work flow

 <img src="https://github.com/ChaoLab/METABOLIC/blob/master/Software_work_flow.jpg" width="75%">